-The Department will consider funding of QUM devices and education resources that are not on the standard lists on a case-by-case basis.
-The standard QUM devices and education resources lists will be monitored and up-dated annually if required, in consultation with the Pharmacy Stakeholder Consultation Committee (PSCC).

-To request approval of QUM devices and/or QUM educational resources that are not on the standard list, apply through the standard workflow process.
+The department will consider funding of QUM education resources that are not on the standard list on a case-by-case basis.
+The standard QUM education resources list will be monitored and updated annually if required.
+To request approval of QUM educational resources that are not on the standard list, apply through the standard workflow process.
 For example, if you are an ACCHO, request via NACCHO and if you are a state/territory site request via PPA.